thimc/dl/README.md

 `6.out -o myfile https://link.testfile.org/1MB	# the output file will be named myfile.`

 `6.out https://link.testfile.org/1MB >out	# redirect stdout to a file called out.`

+## Bugs
+Dl does not implement all of hget(1)'s features.

+Dl does not validate the URL passed to it, nor the output file name and will crash if started with bogus parameters.

 ## License
 MIT